35 + Interesting Facts About Greece You Absolutely Have To Know

 - Greece contributes 7% to the marble produced in the whole world.
 You can see from the architecture style in Greece that we love to use marble everywhere.

-- Military service is compulsory to all young, Greek men and lasts from six to nine months.
+- Military service is compulsory for all young Greek men and lasts from six to nine months.

 - Coming to names, in Greek society name days are equally important to birthdays.
 Most of the Greek names are derived from religious saints and the name day is a great celebration for the family.

 - The Easter Holiday is of greater importance than the Christmas Holiday.
-For the Orthodox, the resurrection of Christ is the biggest celebration of the year.
+For the Orthodox Church, the resurrection of Christ is the biggest celebration of the year.
 The whole country laments the death of Christ, before the mood turns festive with Easter Sunday being the climax of the celebrations.

-- Greek coffee is made with a fine grind of coffee that is boiled in a tall, narrow pot known as a briki.
-The three main parts of Greek coffee include the grounds, the thick and strong liquid coffee middle and the creamy foam to top it off.
-It is meant to be sipped slowly with grounds remaining in the top as they settle to the bottom.
+- Greek coffee is made with a fine grind of coffee that is boiled in a tall, narrow pot known as briki.
+The three main parts of Greek coffee are the grounds, the thick and strong liquid coffee and the creamy foam at the top or crema.
+It is meant to be sipped slowly with the grounds slowly settling at the bottom.
 It is usually accompanied by a traditional spoon sweet preserve.
+Do not drink the bottom part!

 - The island of Ikaria is one of the five Blue Zones with one of the longest lifespans in the world.
 Around 30% live well into their 90s, which is on average 10 years longer than those in the rest of Europe and America.
 They also have much lower rates of cancer and heart disease, suffer significantly less from depression and dementia, maintain a sex life well into old age and remain physically active deep into their 90s.
-The secret behind these achievements is not specific, but it is believed that it can be attributed to their low-calorie diet consisting of a lot of beans and locally grown greens containing antioxidants.
+The secret behind these achievements is not specific, but there are a few reasons why we think this is the case.
+Firstly, their low-calorie diet consisting of a lot of beans and locally grown greens containing antioxidants.
+Secondly, an active lifestyle due to the uneven terrain that requires people to walk to get around the villages.
+Stress is another contributing factor or rather the lack of stress.
+People in Ikaria lead a simple village life, vastly different to the corporate stress of city life.
+They take a siesta during the middle of the day and get together to socialize over homegrown glasses of wine regularly.

 - Greece is the leading producer of sea sponges.
 Especially Kalimnos island is famous for producing sea sponges.